JordanMartinez/purescript-jordans-reference/21-Hello-World/06-Benchmarking/ReadMe.md

 ```
 5. Update the `/home/user/path-to-containing-folder/` part of the file path in the `source` field to the purescript-reference folder on your local computer
 6. Save the `psc-package.json` file
-7. Verify the packages (and wait as it builds): `psc-package verify`
+7. Install the packages (no need to verify them): `psc-package install`

 You can now use `benchotron` via psc-package.